CHEMeDATA/chemedata-workshop/README.md

 curl -T ./molecules/structure.cdxml -X POST -H "Content-Type: text/plain" http://jelastic.chemedata.org/cdxml2mo -o convertedStructure.sdf
 ```

-**Note:** .sdf files are compatible with mol files.
+**Note:** Stucture Data Format files (.sdf) are compatible with mol files.

-**Coming up...** conversion of other chemistry structure format.
+**Coming up...** Conversion of other chemistry structure format!
 The files in .cdx format are binary and cannot be converted at this time.